BenRogozinski/Rogo-Watch/README.md

+# Rogo Watch

+The Rogo Watch is a fully open-source smartwatch designed around an ESP32 chip.
+The full code, KiCad schematics, and documentation can all be found in this repository.

-# Rogo-Watch
+# Getting Started
-An open-source smartwatch powered by the ESP32 SoC
+## Required components